barman789/rest_api_slim/README.md

 Description of REST Calls which are covered in the Application

-1. Authenticate: This is used to authenticate the User.
+a.
+Authenticate: This is used to authenticate the User.

 URL: /authenticate
 HTTP Request Type: POST